ms-ishaq/git-learn/README.md

 # git-learn
-I am learning Git and Github
+I am learning git and Github
+This is my first git project